google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_copyModel

-Copy :ref:`mjModel`, allocate new if dest is NULL.
+Copy mjModel, allocate new if dest is NULL.

 .. _mj_saveModel: